How To Get A Small Business Loan: The Step-By-Step Guide

 For example, if the annual net income of a business is $150,000 and annual debt payments are $100,000, the DSCR would be 1.5, showing the lender that the business can afford to pay the principal and interest on a loan because income exceeds debt payments.

-Another calculation used by traditional lenders is the Debt-To-Income Ratio, or DTI.
-This formula is used to show the relationship between the debt of the business owner and the owner’s monthly income.
+Debt-To-Income Ratio (DTI) is used to show the relationship between the debt of the business owner and the owner’s monthly income.
 To calculate DTI, total monthly debt is divided by gross monthly income.

 Debt-To-Income Ratio = Total Monthly Debt / Gross Monthly Income